mjbeauchamp/my-trek-server/README.md

 # TREK LIST SERVER

 Backend for **Trek List**, a backpacking checklist application.
 Users can create multiple gear checklists, and manage items in each checklist.
 They can also access a list of informational backpacking articles.
+This is a portfolio project demonstrating modern Node.js/Express development practices integration with a React client.

 **Client Repository:** [Trek List Client Repository](https://github.com/mjbeauchamp/my-trek-client)